KOYE

-KOYE (96.7 FM) is an Alpha Media radio station, licensed to Frankston, Texas, United States, serving the Tyler-Longview market with a Regional Mexican format in full simulcast with sister station KTLH Hallsville.
+KOYE (96.7 FM) is a Connoisseur Media radio station, licensed to Frankston, Texas, United States, serving the Tyler-Longview market with a regional Mexican format in full simulcast with sister station KTLH Hallsville.
 KOYE's signal covers the western half of the Tyler-Longview market.
 Studios are located on Broadway Avenue in downtown Tyler; the transmitter site is located northwest of Jacksonville, Texas.

 History

 The facility was first licensed by the FCC on August 13, 1970 @ 94.3 MHz in Palestine, Texas.
 With an initial ERP of 3 kilowatts, it was originally owned by Vista Broadcasting Company, Inc.

 By the late 1990s, KLIS was broadcasting on 96.7 MHz while still licensed to Palestine, Texas.
 The station featured a Classic Rock format by the name of "Texas Rock 96.7."
 The station moved its transmission location and COL to Frankston as KOYE effective April 1, 2001.
 On April 17, 2001, the station briefly returned its call sign to KLIS, and on May 7, 2001, back to the current KOYE.
 It was at this time when the station flipped to a Regional Mexican format as "K-Oye."
 It was the first full-time Spanish language FM station in the Tyler/Longview radio market.